AtomicCodeLabs/chummy/docs/PROJECT_STRUCTURE.md

 ### CHANGELOG

+#### `v1.0.0e`

+Using the Amplify CLI, we have several infrastructural pieces that are hosted on AWS.
+The important updates are the addition of two Lambda functions, a shared Lambda layer, and a REST API Gateway to interact with those Lambda functions.
+These functions interact with DDB and Stripe to ensure that customer information is synced across Cognito, Stripe, and DDB.

 #### `v1.0.0d`

 A lot of work has been done to abstract the process of CI/CD so that we can focus on dev work.